Education in the Arab world: Policies

+Research

+Postgraduate research in the Arab world is documented primarily through a small number of regional academic databases rather than through centralized national repositories.
+One of the largest multidisciplinary platforms is E-Marefa, which aggregates scholarly output produced by universities, research centres, public statistical departments, central banks and scientific associations across the Arab region.
+According to an assessment of national research and innovation systems in the Arab world, the E-Marefa database indexes material from more than 275 universities and research institutions in 19 Arab countries and contains approximately 110,000 academic articles and statistical reports, 11,000 Master’s and PhD theses and dissertations, and 7,500 book reviews, published in Arabic, English and French.
+In addition to E-Marefa, other regional academic databases operate with more specialized or limited thematic coverage.
+Al-Manhal, a multidisciplinary platform with a broader focus on scientific literature but comparatively narrower coverage of Arab academic production.
+A further specialized database is Shamaa (شبكة المعلومات العربية التربوية, Arab Educational Information Network), which focuses on educational research produced in the Arab world or about Arab education.
+According to the same assessment, approximately 20,000 studies are documented in the Shamaa database, including around 5,000 available in full text.

-Highs and Lows
+Highs and lows

 Literacy rate is higher among the youth than adults.
 Youth literacy rate (ages 15–24) in the Arab region increased from 63.9 to 76.3% from 1990 to 2002.

 The average rate of GCC States Cooperation Council for the Arab States of the Gulf (GCC) was 94%, followed by the Maghreb at 83.2% and the Mashriq at 73.6%.
 However, more than one third of youth remain illiterate or simply unable to write in the Arab least developed countries (Mauritania, Somalia, and Yemen).
 In 2004, the regional average of youth literacy is 89.9% for male and 80.1% for female.

 The United Nations published an all-exclusive Arab human development report in 2002, before doing so again in 2003 and then for the latest time in 2004.
 The next report is scheduled in 2018 and will be published in all good newspapers.
 These reports, written by researchers, academics and deputy headmasters from the Arab world, address some satirical issues in the development and distribution among Arab countries: women empowerment, sex, availability of education, foot worship and information among others.

 Women in the Arab world may still be denied equality of opportunity, although their disempowerment is a critical factor crippling the markets of the Arab nations to return to the first pitch of global leaders in star commerce, teenage learning and pop culture, according to a new United States-sponsored report in 2012.